DanielAmanyi/Session-6-IAM-Role-Lab/README.md

 # IAM Lab 4: Launch EC2, Attach IAM Role, Test from Console & Localhost

+Here is the revised README.md with:

+A definition of IAM Role

+Common use cases

+A realistic scenario to ground the lab in a practical context

+No emojis.
+Plain, direct, and practical.

+IAM Lab 4: Launch EC2, Attach IAM Role, Test from Console & Localhost Introduction
+This lab is designed to help you understand and practice the use of IAM roles with Amazon EC2 instances.
+You will launch a new EC2 instance, attach an IAM role that grants read-only access to Amazon S3, and validate access from both the EC2 console and your local environment using the AWS CLI.
+This hands-on exercise reinforces core IAM concepts such as role-based access, security best practices, and the principle of least privilege.

+What is an IAM Role?
+An IAM Role is an AWS identity with specific permissions that can be assumed by trusted entities such as EC2 instances, Lambda functions, or other AWS services.
+Unlike IAM users, roles are not associated with long-term credentials.
+Instead, they provide temporary credentials that are dynamically issued and automatically rotated.

+Roles are commonly used when:
+-- You want to delegate access without sharing credentials -- An EC2 instance needs to interact with other AWS services (e.g., S3, DynamoDB, CloudWatch) -- A Lambda function needs permission to read/write data in S3 or invoke other AWS services -- You want to grant cross-account access between AWS environments

+Scenario
+You are part of a DevOps team tasked with setting up a temporary analysis server.
+A data science team needs to pull log files stored in an Amazon S3 bucket to analyze performance metrics.
+However, they must not be able to upload or modify the contents of the bucket.

+Your job is to:
+-- Launch an EC2 instance
+-- Attach an IAM Role that grants read-only access to S3 -- Ensure no credentials are hardcoded into the server -- Confirm that the instance can list and download objects from S3, but cannot upload anything

+This lab simulates that exact use case.

 ## Step 1: Launch an EC2 Instance from AWS Console

 1. Sign in to the AWS Console